When I was 17 years old I spent my savings on a plane ticket to Mexico.

 On Christmas Eve I awoke on a stationary bus somewhere in the rainforest of Chiapas.
 A fallen tree was blocking the road, and the driver explained that it wouldn't be moved until morning.
-A sign outside warned that we had entered Zapatista Territory; I stepped out and bargained for a thick blue blanket on the side of the road.
-Snuggling with my backpack, I tried to sleep.
+A sign outside warned that we had entered Zapatista Territory; I stepped out and bargained for a blue blanket on the side of the road.
+Snuggling my backpack, I tried to sleep.

 The photo is me (when I went by my middle name Maria) at Monte Alban in Oaxaca.